You’ve Got This! Five Tips to Help You Prepare for College

 Take Rigorous Courses

 Admissions officers want to see that you’ve challenged yourself and succeeded.
 These courses show that you are ready for college-level work.
 More and more students are entering college on the condition that they take remedial courses, which often don’t count towards their degree.
 This means additional semesters in school and thousands more dollars spent on your education.
 Take the most rigorous courses your school offers that you are prepared for, especially in subjects you’re interested in, even if you aren’t the best at them.
 Your B in an AP physics class might be worth fewer points than an A in your GPA, but in most cases, it represents a greater mastery of the subject and broader exposure.
 Ultimately, do what’s best for you.
-It may be difficult to take honors calculus if you barely made it through pre-calc.
+It may be difficult to take honors calculus if you barely made it through pre-calculus.
 Take what is rigorous FOR YOU, and then push yourself every semester.

 Take Admissions Tests Early and Study for Them